Wisdom Tooth and Sore Throat: Is Your Sore Throat Actually from a Wisdom Tooth? Here’s How to Tell

 Do not attempt to pop or drain anything yourself.
 This can worsen the infection or spread bacteria into deeper tissues.

-• Follow all post-op instructions: soft diet, no smoking, proper rinsing.
+• Follow the post-operative instructions: soft foods, no smoking, gentle rinsing, etc.

 Conclusion